 - Citizens Advice Bureau (CAB) who provide debt help and will give you extensive advice on how to deal with your debt, in a way which works with your situation

 - Christians Against Poverty (CAP) offer free debt help when you need it

-- StepChange provides free online debt advice and help people take back control of their finances
+- StepChange provides free online debt advice and will help you deal with your finances in the best way possible

 You may also want to consider a Debt Relief Order (DRO).
 There are restrictions on this, as you can only apply for it if you are left with £50 or less each month after taking care of your household expenses.
-You must not be a homeowner, or have assets which are worth more than £1000.
+You cannot be a homeowner or have assets which are worth more than £1000.

-There have been all kinds of warnings from professional bodies, as well as government guidelines introduced to try and combat this poor behaviour.
+There have been all kinds of warnings from professional bodies, as well as government guidelines put into place to try and combat this poor behaviour.
 Regardless though, some debt collectors take it upon themselves to make up their own rules when it comes to their treatment of debtors, and this can cause real damage – if left unchecked.
-You can fight back against this behaviour, especially by getting help from the agencies mentioned in this article who offer free advice and support.
-You do not have the right just to stop paying, buy you can reduce the amount you need to repay and ensure the repayments are spread over a period of time which suits your circumstances.
+You will be able to fight back against this behaviour, especially if you get some help from the organisations we have discussed in this article.
+You do not have the right just to stop paying, buy you will be able to reduce the amount you are required to repay and ensure the repayments are spread over a period of time which suits your circumstances.
 If you want to stop their bullying and harassment, you can report them to the Financial Ombudsman, and they could even lose their licence.

 Do you have the right to just ignore debt collectors?